selcukes/selcukes.github.io/docs/03_guides/collections.md

 ```css
 {1=40, 2=60}
 ```
-n this case, the "category" column has two distinct values: 1 and 2.
+In this case, the "category" column has two distinct values: 1 and 2.
 The "price" values for the "category" 1 are 10 and 30, which sum up to 40.
 Similarly, the "price" values for the "category" 2 are 20 and 40, which sum up to 60.

-### SortByColumn
+### Sort by Column
 The sortByColumn method allows you to sort the rows in the DataTable by the values in a particular column.
 You specify which column to sort by using the columnName parameter, which should be the name of the column you want to sort by.
 You also specify a Comparator object to determine the order of the values in the column.

 For example, suppose you have a DataTable object that contains information about students, including their names and grades on an exam.
 You could sort the table by grade using the sortByColumn method like this: